Journey to Justice Bristol 2017

 No. 2 in a series of 12

-Princess Eldoris Campbell, MBE (1939 – 2015) Arriving from Jamaica in 1962, Princess Campbell successfully challenged the discrimination she encountered as a nurse to become Bristol’s first Black Ward Sister at Glenside Hospital.
-She helped to pioneer multi-cultural sheltered housing for the elderly in the 1980s, and continued as a community activist throughout her life urging all to ‘stay and fight if you want to change things.’
+Arriving from Jamaica in 1962, Princess Campbell successfully challenged the discrimination she encountered as a nurse to become Bristol’s first Black Ward Sister at Glenside Hospital.
+Princess helped to pioneer multi-cultural sheltered housing for the elderly in the 1980s.
+She continued as a community activist throughout her life, urging all to ‘stay and fight if you want to change things.’

 Artist: Rachel Gadsden